Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 sudo docker run --env="DISPLAY" -h "xlnx-docker" --env="XDG_SESSION_TYPE" --net=host --privileged --volume="$HOME/.Xauthority:/root/.Xauthority:rw" -v /tmp:/tmp -v /dev:/dev -v /sys:/sys -v /etc/vart.conf:/etc/vart.conf -v /lib/firmware/xilinx:/lib/firmware/xilinx -v /run:/run -it smartcam:latest bash

-In docker container:
+In the Docker container:

 gst-launch-1.0 mediasrcbin name=videosrc media-device=/dev/media0 v4l2src0::io-mode=mmap v4l2src0::stride-align=256 ! video/x-raw, width=1920, height=1080, format=NV12, framerate=30/1 ! tee name=t ! queue ! vvas_xmultisrc kconfig="/opt/xilinx/kv260-smartcam/share/vvas/facedetect/preprocess.json" ! queue ! vvas_xfilter kernels-config="/opt/xilinx/kv260-smartcam/share/vvas/facedetect/aiinference.json" ! ima.sink_master vvas_xmetaaffixer name=ima ima.src_master ! fakesink t. ! queue max-size-buffers=1 leaky=2 ! ima.sink_slave_0 ima.src_slave_0 ! queue ! vvas_xfilter kernels-config="/opt/xilinx/kv260-smartcam/share/vvas/facedetect/drawresult.json" ! queue ! kmssink driver-name=xlnx plane-id=39 sync=false fullscreen-overlay=true